 Health promotion is an important aspect of primary health care and contributes to a population-based health approach.

 PHOs are required to work with whānau, hapū, iwi, consumers, and other groups within its community, relevant public health service providers and regional public health units to plan and deliver health promotion programmes.
 Programmes must be consistent with population health objectives and public health programmes at national, regional and local levels.
+PHOs need to develop proposals for health promotion which are submitted to DHBs for funding.

 |Non Māori or Non Pacific People||Deciles 1–8||1.0|